NashLogic/MinimalPasswords/README.md

 # MinimalPasswords
  An iOS app designed to produce safe passwords with a minimal UI

+ This project uses Swift, Objective-C, and SQLite.
+It also incorporates CocoaPods.

 ## Demonstration of MinimalPasswords
 ![Demonstration of MinimalPasswords](PasswordDraft/Images/DemonstrateApp.gif)